Symptoms of a Drug Prescription

 • Low self-esteem

-• Challenges to get back what was lost
+• The emotional work of trying to reclaim what was lost

 • Alcoholism and drug cravings